Classification Review Board

 The Classification Review Board operates on a majority based decision-making process.
 Because of this, it is essential that members clearly articulate their views orally and in writing, to appreciate and contemplate the views of others and make decisions that are good in law.

-The Convenor of the Classification Review Board is responsible for management and oversight of the Classification Review Board and its decision-making processes.
+The Convenor of the Classification Review Board is responsible for managing and overseeing the Classification Review Board and its decision-making processes.

 Classification Review Board member appointments